Ms Kate Jones CChem FRSC

 He has extensive experience of health emergency planning with direct experience of strategic, tactical and operational responses to major chemical incidents.

 He has been Member of WHO and EU expert committees on chemical risk assessment (e.g. IOMC.
-IPCS programme), contributing to WHO publications on PBPK modelling in Risk Assessment and on Chemical Specific Assessment Factors (CSAF).
+IPCS programme), contributing to WHO publications on PBPK modelling in Risk Assessment and on Chemical Specific Adjustment Factors (CSAF).
 He has published several papers on chemical incident response and management.

 George lectures regularly on toxicological topics at Kings College London and at the Royal Society for Public Health (RSPH).
 He has been a member of the Royal Society of Chemistry’s Toxicology Group for over 20 years, and was chairman of the Group between 2001 and 2004.
 He has also served as member of the Accreditation Panel of the UK Register of Toxicologists (two spells) and has chaired the Society of Chemical Industries’ (SCI) Health and Safety Group between 1980 and 1985.